KonnorRogers/personal-site/src/_posts/2021-10-06-frontend-bundler-braindump.md

 ---
 title: Frontend Bundler Braindump
-categories: ["javascript", "webdev", "bundlers", "webpack"]
+categories: javascript, webdev, bundlers, webpack
 date: 2021-10-06 17:33:18 UTC
 description: |
   What is this?
-The following is a collection of terminology and definitions of various...---
+The following is a collection of terminology and definitions of various...
+---

 <h2 id="what-is-this">
   <a href="#what-is-this">